Issues

 Hospitals drive public infrastructure improvements:

-• $862 million spent on buildings and equipment
+• $1.1 billion spent on buildings and equipment

 Economic Impact Report